content-left-bg.png

 PublishingPageContent

-Families need to feel confident their children are protected when attending education and care services.
+Families need to feel confident that Education and Care services prioritises children’s health, safety and wellbeing at all times.
 The National Quality Framework (NQF) and Education and Care Services Act 2013 (ECS Act) are part of a robust system of regulatory requirements in place to keep children safe in education and care services.
 While Queensland is taking further action to strengthen the protection of children through the implementation of the child safe standards, every NQF service is already subject to a comprehensive range of requirements for protecting children.

 Amendments to the National Law (NL) and Regulations (NR) from 1 October 2023 will help to further embed the child safe standards in education and care services.